huzaifa1993/landing-page/README.md

 theme:<h6>
-I used the  inspector and div console to abstract the asset (colours, spacing, fonts..)
+I used the  inspector and div console to extract the asset  (colours, spacing, fonts..) from the website.

 -font family:
  sans-serif